 While not specifically studied, the vasodilatory effects may theoretically benefit RV afterload in pulmonary hypertension contexts 2.
 However, close monitoring is essential as hypotension risk may be higher.

-Management of Heart Failure with Preserved Ejection Fraction (HFpEF)
+What is the role of Angiotensin-Receptor Neprilysin Inhibitors (ARNI) in Heart Failure with Preserved Ejection Fraction (HFpEF)?

 Professional Medical Disclaimer